hanjie-jiang/bias-to-action/_notes/engineering_and_data_structure/Data_Structures/Hash_Tables/Hash_Functions_and_Collisions.md

 ## Collisions

 A collision occurs when two different keys hash to the same index.
 Since hash tables have finite size, collisions are inevitable (pigeonhole principle).
+When a collision occurs, we are faced with a dilemma - where do we store the new key-value pair since that index is already occupied?

+Here are two common strategies to handle such scenarios:

+1. **Chaining**: In this method, each index (or `bucket`) in the array hosts a linked list of all key-value pairs that hash to the same index.
+When a collision occurs, we simply go to the collided index and append the new key-value pair to the existing linked list.

+2. **Open Addressing**: Upon encountering a collision, the hash table searches for another free slot or index in the table (possibly the next available empty slot) and assigns that location to the new key-value pair.
+This approach requires a suitable probing strategy to ensure efficient use of table space.

 ### Collision Resolution Strategies